thusoy/acme-tiny-dns01/README.md

 * write access to the DNS zone of the domain(s) (can't help you with that)

 Cons /acme-tiny-http :
-* at the moment, need a manual intervention to update the DNS zone, which defeats the Let's Encrypt's "fire and forget" style.
+* at the moment, needs a manual intervention to update the DNS zone, which defeats the Let's Encrypt's "fire and forget" style.
-* for example : in consequence, you will also need to set a reminder or to monitor the validity of the certificate.
+* in consequence, you will also need to set a reminder or to monitor the validity of the certificate (search for `contact` or `mailto` in the script to add an email address to your LE account.
+Not tested.)

 Pros /acme-tiny-http :
 * doesn't need access to a web server,
-* doesn't need to run on a server, just copy-paste the DNS challenge,
+* doesn't need to run on a server, just copy-paste the DNS challenge to your DNS administration interface,
 * Let's Encrypt doesn't even need to access the server which will receive the certificate.
 Given the distinction between a domain and a zone in DNS, you only need to be able to add the record `_acme-challenge.private-jabber-service.private-network.example.org.
 IN TXT 123challengeXYZ` in your public DNS zone file for `example.org`.

 The only system prerequisites are python (+dns library) and openssl.